 - 1 large white onion roughly chopped

-- 1 package vegetable stock or 4 cups homemade bone broth I use Pacific Organic
+- 4 cups homemade bone broth or vegetable stock.
+I use Pacific Organic.

 - 3 peppercorns